-Before we begin this lesson on using the vertex formula, let's briefly recap what we learned in lesson 1.
+Before we begin this lesson on using the vertex formula, let's briefly recap what we learned about quadratic functions.

 In the previous lesson, you graphed quadratic functions using a table of values.
 In that lesson, I gave you the x values within the table of values.